Under the Building and Construction Industry Security of Payment Act 1999 No. 46:

 If the situation is still not resolved by adjudication, you can take a legal action.
 But to warn you, this is a long and costly process.

+Call John Dela Cruz of Contracts Specialists now!
+He will help you get paid.
 John will help defend and enforce your legal rights.
 He can assist you with your payment claim preparation and adjudication application under the Security of Payments Act.

 With his extensive knowledge and experience dealing with construction matters for more than 10 years, you can be confident you are getting the right advice.